Our Westchester periodontists are experts in keeping your gums healthy.

 Dental extractions can impact the entirety of the periodontal arch.
-This is why your periodontist in Westchester might need to help.
+This is why your periodontist might need to help.

 One of the things that periodontists focus on during their professional training is the proper placement and maintenance of dental implants.